IngGallardios1/curso-git/README.md

-# Curso Git
+# My Git and GitHub Practice Repository

-Curso de Git y GitHub con Mastermind
+This is a repository I used to practice Git and GitHub guided by Mastermind course